Cup-one algebras and 1-minimal models: Compatibility of integral and rational -minimal models

-In this section we define the Postnikov tower of a connected space $Y$ with $H^1(Y;\Z)$ finitely generated and show that the corresponding sequence of Hirsch extensions is a $1$-minimal model for $Y$.
-We then use this result to show that the integral $1$-minimal model of $Y$ tensored with the rationals is weakly equivalent as a dga to the $1$-minimal model of $Y$ defined in rational homotopy theory.
+In this section we define the Postnikov $1$-tower of a connected space $Y$ with $H^1(Y;R)$ finitely generated and show that the steps $\mcm_n$ in the $1$-minimal model of $Y$ are quasi-iso\-morphic to the cochains of the corresponding spaces $Y_n$ in the Postnikov system.
+We then use this result to show that the integral $1$-minimal model of $Y$ tensored with $\Q$ is weakly equivalent as a dga to the $1$-minimal model of $Y$ defined in rational homotopy theory.

-\subsection{Postnikov towers and $1$-minimal models}
+\subsection{Postnikov $1$-towers and $1$-minimal models}

-A connected space $Y$ with $H^1(Y;R)$ finitely generated determines a Postnikov tower with compatible maps from $Y$ to the tower, as pictured in display \eqref{eq:postnikov-space}, as follows.
+A connected space $Y$ with $H^1(Y;R)$ finitely generated determines a tower of spaces with compatible maps from $Y$ to the tower, as pictured in display \eqref{eq:postnikov-space}, as follows.
+The spaces $Y_n$ and maps $h_n$ are defined by induction as follows.
+Set $Y_1$ equal to the Eilenberg--MacLane space $K(H^1(Y;R), 1)$ and let $h_1$ be a map inducing an isomorphism from $H^1(Y_1;R)$ to $H^1(Y;R)$.